 Dip the churro in hot chocolate, drink the hot chocolate alongside it, or do both – no one’s judging!

-Spanish Flan is among the Hispanic desserts that has found its way to many parts of the world.
+Spanish Flan is among the Hispanic desserts that have found their way to many parts of the world.
 Because of that, you will surely encounter different versions of this traditional Spanish dessert.

 What is a flan?